 The Martie Kaump Award is given to a student who has demonstrated outstanding academic achievement and student leadership.
-The criteria for this award includes the following: student is able to work independently, uses research tools in academic work, is able to formulate long-range goals, is reasonably successful in mentoring less experienced students, has completed 70 credits and maintained a grade point of 3.2 or higher.
+The criteria for this award include the following: student is able to work independently, use research tools in academic work, and formulate long-range goals, student engages in mentoring less experienced students; and student has completed 70 credits while maintaining a grade point average of 3.2 or higher.
 This award is given in alternate years by the Communication Studies and the Theatre Arts departments.

-COMMUNICATION STUDIES MAJOR: ORGANIZATIONAL/INTERPERSONAL EMPHASIS (BA PROGRAM)
+COMMUNICATION STUDIES MAJOR: